camoa/adrupalcouple/modules/contrib/schemadotorg/modules/schemadotorg_starterkit/README.md

 ------------

-The **Schema.org Blueprints Starter Kit (API)** module provides an API for starterkits to create Schema.org types.
+The **Schema.org Blueprints Starter Kit (API)** module provides an API for starter kits to create Schema.org types.

 Features
 --------

-- Allows a starterkit/module to change Schema.org configuration before any Schema.org types are created.
+- Allows a starter kit/module to change Schema.org configuration before any Schema.org types are created.
-- Allows a starterkit/module to declare what Schema.org types are required preinstallation.
+- Allows a starter kit/module to declare what Schema.org types are required preinstallation.
 - Post module installation, re-imports optional configuration and rewrites configuration via the config_rewrite.module.
-This allows a starterkit via `hook_install()` to create additional configuration settings.
+This allows a starter kit via `hook_install()` to create additional configuration settings.
-- Provide adminstrative page to install starter kits and generate/kill content.
+- Provide administrative page to install starter kits and generate/kill content.

 Notes
 -----

-## Startkit setup
+## Starter kit setup

 - Any exported configuration that relies on generated Schema.org configuration should be stored in /config/optional.